-In this blog we’ll take a look at what you need to focus on to reach the top of the results and tools you can use along the way.
+In this blog, we’ll take a look at what you need to focus on to reach the top of the results and tools you can use along the way.

 Choose the right keywords

 Before you sit down to write your content you should be doing keyword research.
-Using tools such as Moz SEO, or Google Keyword Planner you can get an idea of what your target demographic are searching for and the keywords you should be using in your content.
+Using tools such as Moz SEO, or Google Keyword Planner you can get an idea of what your target demographic is searching for and the keywords you should be using in your content.

 Carefully select your primary keyword and a few secondary ones to focus on.
 Write your content with these in mind and include them in your headings and 1st paragraph of text.
 It needs to be extremely clear from the get-go what your chosen topic is.